Choose another writer in this calendar:

 "En dépit de mon instruction occidentale, je continuais de vivre, d'agir et de juger par paraboles, à la manière de ces conteurs publics qui s'installent dans un coin de rue. . ." (from Le passé simple, 1954)

-After turning his back to European higher education, Chraïbi worked in odd jobs and traveled throughout Europe and Israel, where he spent two years.
+After turning his back to European higher education, Chraïbi worked in odd jobs and traveled throughout Europe and Israel, where he spent two years under a Jewish pseudonym.
 Eventually Chraïbi settled in France with his first wife, Catherine Birckel, and children, and devoted himself to literature and journalism.
 In 1954 Chraïbi began writing for the National Radio and Television Broadcasting System.
 For many years, Chraïbi's relationship with his father was strained.
 When he died in 1957, Chraïbi did not attend his funeral.

 Chaïbi taught North African literature at the University of Laval-Quebec in Canada for a year, had an affair with his student, but returned then to France in 1971.
 In 1978 Chraïbi married Sheena McCallion, a Scots woman.
 From his first marriage he had five children.
 Chraïbi's works have been translated into English, Arabic, Italian, German, and Russian.
 Chraïbi remained in France until his death.
-He died on April 2, 2007, in the village of Crest, where he had lived since the mid-1980s.
+The French President François Mitterand thanked him for writing in French. ('Civilization and Otherness: The Case of Driss Chraibi' by Hamid Bahri, in Journal of Arts & Humanities, Vol 3, No 1, 2014, p.
+68) Chraïbi died on April 2, 2007, in the village of Crest, where he had lived since the mid-1980s.
 His body was brought back to Morocco and buried in the Cimetière des Chouhada in Casablanca.

 As a novelist Chraïbi made his debut with Le Passé simple (The Simple Past), which came out in 1954, two years before Morocco gained its independence.
 The book stirred much controversy because of the inflammable political situation in the North Africa.
 Chraïbi was criticized as a traitor to the Arab world, and he was threatened with death from within the Parti Démocrate de L'Indépendance (PDI).
 French conservatives saw that the story, conflict between two generations, revealed the reason for French presence in Morocco.
 When accused of being an "assassin of Hope" in the PDI's journal Démocratie, Chraïbi became so disturbed, that he publicly offered a more PDI-friendly reading of the novel, but later regretted his action.
-Until 1977, Le Passé simple was banned in Morocco.
+He was not given for his departure from his Islamic heritage.
+Until 1977, Le Passé simple was banned in the country.

 Chraïbi's next novel, Les Boucs (1955, The Butts),

 was set among the Arab immigrants living in poverty in France.
-Some
+The narrator Yalann Waldik

 (whose name means in Arabic "may your father be cursed") is an aspiring